bluerock-io/iris/README.md

  - Coq 8.13.2 / 8.14.1 / 8.15.2 / 8.16.1
  - A development version of [std++](https://gitlab.mpi-sws.org/iris/stdpp)

+Generally we always aim to support at least the last two stable Coq releases.

 If you need to work with older versions of Coq, you can check out the [tags](https://gitlab.mpi-sws.org/iris/iris/-/tags) for old Iris releases that still support them.